 Contempt of Court: An Overview

-Written by Ms. Nikita Kumari
+Written by Ms Nikita Kumari

 This act authorizes the Supreme Court and High Court to penalize the acts of contempt.
-The Supreme Court and High Courts existence the courts of record, and have the constitutional validity to punish for an act contempt of court under the Contempt of Courts Act, 1971, according to the jurisdiction specified by the said act.
+The Supreme Court and High Courts existence the courts of record, and have the constitutional validity to punish for an act of contempt of court under the Contempt of Courts Act, 1971, according to the jurisdiction specified by the said act.

 The Contempt of court can be understood as an offence of violating the court authority by disobeying the instructions laid down by the court.
 The Act defines civil and criminal contempt of the court.
 Section 2(a) deals with the act of contempt of court means civil contempt or criminal contempt.
 The two types of contempt are different in character and very difficult to differentiate.

 Section 2(b) of the Act includes willful disobedience to any judgment, decree, direction, order, etc. of a court, it also keeps in its crease a willful breach of a responsibility given to a court of law.
-The civil contempt is a wrong of private nature.
+Civil contempt is wrong of private nature.
 It scars the interests of the party, entitled to get advantage from the defied order, whereas criminal contempt is an offence against the society where the contemnor demoralizes the authority of the court by his words or actions.

 Section 2 (c) defines the word ‘criminal contempt’ as the publication of any matter, whether by words, spoken or written, or by signs, or by visible representation, or otherwise or the doing of any other act by the same means, whatsoever which is scandalizes or tends to scandalize, or lowers or tends to lower the authority of the court; or prejudices, or interferes or tends to interfere with, the due course of any judicial proceeding; or interferes or tends to interfere with, or obstructs or tends to obstruct, the administration of justice in any other manner.

 Also, Article 215 and 129 of the Constitution of India authorizes the court to take action against the contempt.
 Article 215 of the Indian Constitution states that every High Court shall be a court of record and shall have all the powers of such a court as well as the power to punish for contempt of itself.
 Whereas, Article 129 of the Indian Constitution states that the Supreme Court shall be a court of record and shall have all the powers of such a court and also the power to punish for contempt of itself.
-Moreover, Section 10 of the Contempt of Courts Act, 1971 has given the special powers to all the respective High Courts to penalize the inferior courts for the offence of contempt of court.
+Moreover, Section 10 of the Contempt of Courts Act, 1971 has given them special powers to all the respective High Courts to penalize the inferior courts for the offence of contempt of court.

 What is the statutory basis for Contempt of court?